Ysurac/openmptcprouter-vps-admin/README.md

-# openmptcprouter-vps-admin
+# OpenMPTCProuter VPS admin rest API

-OpenMPTCProuter VPS admin rest api
+Script to get and set config from OpenMPTCProuter to the VPS part